What do I need to know about online classes?

 - Learning outcomes and academic rigor

-Distance learning courses are different from traditional on-campus courses in the following ways:
+Online courses are different from on-campus courses because:

-- There will be fewer (but not necessarily no) on-campus requirements
+- There will be few to none on-campus requirements

 - You will have more personal responsibility for your success